Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Background and Related Work

 \end{itemize}

-\parabf{Benchmarks for Software Maintenance.} As \fl is an essential sub-task in software maintenance, we revisit existing software maintenance benchmarks and summarize their key characteristics in Table~\ref{tab:benchmarks}.
+\parabf{Benchmarks for Software Maintenance.} As \fl is a key sub-task in software maintenance, we revisit existing software maintenance benchmarks in Table~\ref{tab:benchmarks}.
 The majority of existing benchmarks focus on general software systems in Java or Python.
-Different from these benchmarks, our benchmark \bench{} specifically targets the larger-scale system Linux kernel.
-In particular, there are only two benchmarks (i.e., Linux-3.16~\citep{DBLP:conf/icsm/SahaLKP14} and k-bench-Syz~\citep{DBLP:journals/corr/abs-2407-02680}) involving Linux kernel.
-While Linux-3.16~\citep{DBLP:conf/icsm/SahaLKP14} only includes bugs from one specific old version (i.e., Linux kernel 3.16), our benchmark spans a broader range of Linux kernel versions, offering a more comprehensive evaluation.
-Particularly, the most relevant work to this paper is the recent benchmark \kbenchsyz~\citep{DBLP:journals/corr/abs-2407-02680}, a Linux kernel crash resolution benchmark comprising Syzkaller~\citep{Syzkaller} (i.e., fuzzing testing tool) detected crashes in the Linux kernel. \bench is different from \kbenchsyz by providing more comprehensive and real-world user-reported Linux kernel bugs, including (1) \textit{different bug scopes}: while \kbenchsyz only includes crash bugs, \bench includes a broader spectrum of real-world bugs beyond crash bugs (e.g., functionality bugs and performance bugs); (2) \textit{different bug sources}: while \kbenchsyz focuses exclusively on crashes automatically detected by the fuzzing tool Syzkaller, the bugs in \bench{} are all real-world bugs reported by human users during their daily usage.
-Therefore, we believe that \bench complements existing efforts in benchmarking FL techniques for maintaining Linux kernel.
-Moreover, while \kbenchsyz mainly evaluates basic LLMs, our work evaluates LLM agents for Linux kernel for the first time.
+In contrast, our benchmark \bench{} specifically targets the large-scale system Linux kernel.
+Only two prior benchmarks involve the kernel: Linux-3.16~\citep{DBLP:conf/icsm/SahaLKP14}, which is limited to a single old version, and \kbenchsyz~\citep{DBLP:journals/corr/abs-2407-02680}, which collects Syzkaller~\citep{Syzkaller}-detected crash bugs. \bench differs by (1) covering a wider range of kernel versions, (2) including diverse real-world bug types beyond crashes (e.g., functionality and performance bugs), and (3) sourcing all bugs from user reports rather than automated fuzzing.
+Thus, \bench complements existing efforts by offering a more comprehensive benchmark for evaluating advanced FL techniques in the Linux kernel.